katjakarhu/OpenCAQDA/README.md

 WORK-IN-PROGRESS: Use at your own risk!

+If you would like to participate, feel free to tackle unassigned issues!

 OpenCAQDA is an easy to use desktop application for qualitative data analysis.
 The goal is to provide high visibility and control over the coding process for the user.